 2. A poorly designed product

-- Slow and unresponsive the AI put too much time to respond to requests.
+- Slow and unresponsive : AI put too much time to respond to requests.

-- Disastrous user experience no screen, complicated navigation.
+- User experience disastrous : no screen, complicated navigation.

 3. Over-ambitious communication

 Humane has promised a revolution.
 But theAI Pin has never lived up to its promises.
-Visit marketingalthough powerful, was not enough to mask the product's flaws.
+The marketing, although powerful, was not enough to mask the product's flaws.

-The gadget will stop working after February 28, 2025
+The gadget will no longer work after February 28, 2025

-The end is in sight: all copies sold will become totally unusable at the end of the month.
-Humane has advised users to back up their data (photos, videos, notes). before server shutdown.
-After this date :
+The end is decided: all copies sold will become totally unusable at the end of the month.
+Humane advised users to back up their data (photos, videos, notes) before server shutdown.
+After this date:

 - AI will be disabled.